curator-ex/curator/README.md

 6. Curate.

     Your authentication library is looking a bit spartan...
-Time to add to you collection.
+Time to add to your collection.

     To allow sign in add [Ueberauth](#ueberauth) and/or [DatabaseAuthenticatable](#database_authenticatable)